OUR Why

 JASON M. CORTHELL

-DIRECTOR AND INTERNATIONAL SPEAKER
+chief executive officer AND INTERNATIONAL SPEAKER

-Jason Corthell is an International Speaker, Director of Ironclad Wellness, and a dedicated member of the fire service since 2004.
+Jason Corthell is an International Speaker, Chief Executive Officer of Ironclad Wellness, and a dedicated member of the fire service since 2004.
 With over a decade of experience as a Fire Service Officer, Chief Corthell brings a wealth of knowledge and firsthand experience to his work.
 Beginning in 2017, he courageously began sharing his journey from Post Traumatic Stress Disorder (PTSD) to Post Traumatic Growth (PTG).
 He is widely accepted and nationally recognized as a prominent voice in the field of first responder mental wellness and building helpful, culturally competent programs for first responder organizations.
 His insights and projects have been featured in numerous publications and podcasts, making him a sought-after speaker and advocate.

 He was awarded the The Star of Texas Award in 2016 by Governor Greg Abbott.
 This award honors all Texas peace officers, firefighters, emergency medical first responders, and federal law enforcement officers who are seriously injured or killed in the line of duty.